Design symbology for a thematic map in ArcGIS Pro

 In addition to reordering, you can also add and remove basemap layers.
 Next, you'll add a hillshade layer to bring back some texture and topographic context.

-- In the Catalog pane, on the Living Atlas tab, search for the World Hillshade layer and add it to your map.
+- In the Catalog pane, on the Living Atlas tab, search for and add the World Hillshade layer to your map.

 The new layer is added to the map beneath all of the other layers.
 It is colored green by the GlobalBackground layer, but it is only visible in neighboring countries.
 It is hidden in Indonesia by the province polygons.